-To maintain full-time status, students must enroll in a minimum of 12 units per quarter.
-In addition to graduate seminar(s), students will also enroll in an appropriate combination of ENGL 290, 292, 297, 299, 301, 302, 303, and/or 410 to ensure a 12-unit load.
+Starting the second year, in addition to graduate seminar(s), students may enroll in an appropriate combination of ENGL 290, 292, 297,(299 if ABD), 301, 302, 303, and/or 410\ to ensure a 12-unit load.

-Before advancing to candidacy, students are required to complete a total of 9 seminars, or 36 units (4-units per graduate seminar).
-Of these units, 24 units (6 seminars) must be taken from the Department of English.
-All students are required to take ENGL 200- Introduction to Graduate Studies, as one of the 9 seminars.
-Students are allowed to take the remaining 12 units from outside of the Department of English seminar format to count towards required coursework such as (1) a 4-unit upper division undergraduate course with concurrent enrollment in ENGL 292 for 2-units, (2) 4-unit ENGL290 Independent Study (starting in second year), (3) as a graduate seminar in another department at UCR or at another UC campus through Intercampus Exchange, with the approval of the Director of Graduate Studies.
+Graduate seminar requirements may be achieved by taking any of these course options (1) a 4-unit upper division undergraduate course with concurrent enrollment in ENGL 292 for 2-units, (2) 4-unit ENGL290 Independent Study (starting in second year), (3) as a graduate seminar in another department at UCR or at another UC campus through Intercampus Exchange, with the approval of the Director of Graduate Studies.
 Students may petition the DGS and Graduate Division if they feel that their fields of study require more coursework outside of English department seminars.
 See Course Registration Guide for details.

-Units for courses taken to fulfill secondary requirements such as 297 and 410 do not count as part of these 36 units.
+Units for courses taken to fulfill secondary requirements such as 297 and 410\ do not count as part of these 36 units.

-ENGL 410: Professionalization.
+\ ENGL 410: Professionalization.
 This course (2 units) is a workshop in professional development designed to inform graduate students about various professionalization matters and to help them prepare application materials for academic jobs.
 Students are required to take at least 1 quarter of 410 before graduating, though strongly encouraged to take the course more than once, as each 410 focuses on a different aspect of professionalization, such as pedagogy for teaching literature, publication, applying for fellowships, and job market preparation.
 Students generally take English 410 courses in the year before and/or after the QEII exam.